dekstroza/JEE7/hops-factory/Readme.md

 # Wildfly Swarm microservices

 Simple implementation of three services with wildfly-swarm.
+Examples feature cdi, jpa2, jaxrs, flyway and swagger fractions.

 ## Database settings
-To create database, you neeed postgres and run first time with:
+To create database, you neeed postgres, and initial database setup.
+To create it, on first run do:
 ```
 mvn clean install -DcreateDB
 ```